 At Pekin Hospital, all angiography is performed in the Cardiac Catheterization Laboratory (CCL).
 The nurses and radiologic technologists are Advanced Cardiac Life Support (ACLS) certified, and advanced digital imaging is utilized for all procedures, including:

 What is nuclear medicine?

-Nuclear medicine tests give a picture of how certain organs function and help us diagnose and determine the extent of certain diseases.
+Nuclear medicine tests give a picture of how certain organs function and help diagnose and determine the extent of certain diseases.
 In nuclear medicine, a radioactive compound travels through the patient's body, giving off gamma rays or invisible radiation.
 Special equipment detects the rays and records them to create images of a specific body part under investigation.
 A nuclear medicine physician interprets the results.
-Non-imaging studies involve testing a patient's urine or blood after taking the radioactive compound.

 Nuclear medicine involves six widely used tests, including brain scans, thyroid uptakes and scans, lung scans, cardiac imaging, liver and gallbladder imaging and bone scans.
 The exposure to radiation during nuclear medicine tests is low, and tests are carefully controlled.
 For more information, call the Nuclear Medicine Department at (309) 353-0368.